Call/WhatsAppText +1 (302) 613-4617

 • Concrete revision plan with frame-level specificity

-• Professional yet personable tone matching AM’s mentor culture
+• Professional tone matching AM’s mentor culture

-• Demonstrates understanding of the principle being corrected
+• Demonstrates understanding of the principle corrected

 • Delivered in 12–48 hours to meet weekly AM deadlines